-- 1. Understand that y = mx + c represents a linear relationship - 3.
+- 1. Understand that y = mx + c represents a linear relationship - 2.
+Determine the slope and intercept of a linear graph - 3.
 Determine the appropriate graph to plot from a given equation in order to find an unknown - 4.
-Including equations with - 5.
-Students need to draw and use the slope of a tangent to a curve as a
+Including equations with exponentials - 5.
+Students need to draw and use the slope of a tangent to a curve as a measure of rate of change